 An anchor initiative of the Industry Manpower Plan, the SGBA was launched on 17 October 2016, as a centralised academy to offer enhanced training to all bus professionals.

-SGBA have introduced a 5-day Enhanced Vocational Licence Training Programme to standardise the foundational trainings that all new public bus captains undergo.
+SGBA has introduced a 5-day Enhanced Vocational Licence Training Programme to standardise the foundational training that all new public bus captains undergo.